-Information available consisted of a report from the B787 pilot, radar photographs/video recordings, and a reports from the air traffic controllers involved.
+Information available consisted of a report from the B787 pilot and radar photographs/video recordings.

 There are no specific ANO regulations limiting the maximum height for the operation of drones that weigh 7kg or less other than if flown using FPV (with a maximum weight of 3.5kg) when 1000ft is the maximum height.
 Drones weighing between 7kg and 20kg are limited to 400ft unless in accordance with airspace requirements.
 Notwithstanding, there remains a requirement to maintain direct, unaided visual contact with the aircraft sufficient to monitor its flight path in relation to other aircraft, persons, vehicles, vessels and structures for the purpose of avoiding collisions.
 CAP 722 gives guidance that, within the UK, visual line of sight (VLOS) operations are normally accepted to mean a maximum distance of 500m [1640ft] horizontally and 400ft [122m] vertically from the Remote Pilot.